Tyler Skaggs: Legal action

 After Kay's indictment legal experts like Marc Edelman, a professor at the City University of New York who specializes in sports law, questioned whether the Angels would face legal repercussions for Skaggs's death.
 On June 29, 2021, Skaggs's widow and parents filed a wrongful death and negligence lawsuit against Kay, the Angels, and former Angels vice president of communications Tim Mead.
 The lawsuit accused the team of allowing Kay, who had a history of substance abuse, "unrestricted access" to members of the Angels, who were "at risk of turning to medication to assist with pain management" because of the "rigors of a 162-game schedule".
+A wrongful death trial began in the Orange County, California Superior Court on October 14, 2025.
+After 31 days of trial testimony, jury deliberations began.
+The panel agreed to award Skaggs's family $100 million in damages, but on December 19, Skaggs's family and the Angels came to an independent settlement.

 The circumstances of Skaggs's death prompted MLB to consider adding random opioid screenings to the league's drug testing program.
 While opioids like oxycodone and fentanyl were considered "drugs of abuse" under MLB policy, players were not tested unless there was reasonable cause, or if they were part of a drug treatment program.
 On December 12, 2019, MLB and the players' union agreed to start regularly testing players for both opioids and cocaine, and to assign players and team staff to mandatory educational programs on the dangers of prescription painkillers.
 No opioid violations were found in MLB in the first two years after testing was implemented.